inokawa/tweened/README.md

 A simple, declarative and composable animation library for [React](https://github.com/facebook/react).

+> **NOTE: I recommend to use my new library https://github.com/inokawa/react-animatable**

 **This is under development and APIs are not stable.**

 <img src="./hello.gif" width="600px" />